 - 1. Karl Rahner, The Shape of the Church to Come, SPCK, 1974, p.
-82-89 - 2.
-For an excellent overview of historical attempts to start a new church and on questions of mission, read first few chapters of Stefan Paas' Church Planting in the Secular West: Learning from European Experience, William B. Eerdmans Publishing Company, Grand Rapids, MI, 2016. - 3.
+82-89. - 2.
+For an excellent overview of historical attempts to start a new church and on questions of mission, read first few chapters of Stefan Paas's Church Planting in the Secular West: Learning from European Experience, William B. Eerdmans Publishing Company, Grand Rapids, MI, 2016 at google books. - 3.
 Susan Hope, Mission-shaped Spirituality: The Transforming Power of Mission, Seabury Books, 2010. - 4.
-Wonsuk Ma, Kenneth R. Ross, Editors, Mission Spirituality and Authentic Discipleship, Regnum Edinburgh, Centenary Series, Vol. 14, Wipf and Stock Publishers, 2014
+Wonsuk Ma, Kenneth R. Ross, editors, Mission Spirituality and Authentic Discipleship, Regnum Edinburgh, Centenary Series, Vol. 14, Wipf and Stock Publishers, 2014